Looking For The Best Robot Vacuum For Hardwood Floors?

 Like other premium Roomba models, the Roomba 960 is equipped with the iAdapt 2.0 intelligent camera-based navigation system.

-The 960 maps and remembers your home to keep track of where it has cleaned and which areas remain.
+The 960 maps and remembers your home to keep track of where it has cleaned, and which areas remain.
 It is essentially mapping out its surroundings so it can clean everywhere you need it to clean including around different objects and even under furniture.

 The Roomba 960 is also a whole-floor cleaner that can navigate from room to room while avoiding furniture and staying away from the stairs.

 This vacuum is also equipped with a Dirt Detect sensor that detects the dirtiest areas of your floor and directs the robot to spend more time there.

 The Roomba 960 is a great choice for people who need to clean while they are away.
 It automatically returns to the dock for a recharge when the battery gets low, and then resumes where it left off.

 You can control and monitor the Roomba 960 remotely.
 Some of the things you can do remotely include:

 - Start and stop cleaning using the iRobot smartphone app

 - Get cleaning reports and alerts on your phone

 - Use Alexa or Google Assistant to control it with voice commands (using your phone or smart speaker)

 The only two concerns I have with the Roomba 960 are: